e4s-project-exp/e4s-project-exp.github.io/e4s-linear-solvers-intro.md

 ## E4S math library landscape & solver capabilities

-Below is a summary (as of the time of writing) of representative E4S (or ECP / xSDK) math libraries, and what they provide in terms of dense vs sparse, direct vs iterative solver capabilities.
+Below is a summary (as of the time of writing) of representative E4S math libraries, and what they provide in terms of dense vs sparse, direct vs iterative solver capabilities.

 | Library / Package | Dense linear algebra support | Sparse linear algebra support | Direct solver support | Iterative solver / preconditioners | Notes / remarks |
 |---|---|---|---|---|---|